 It includes a wide contrast of communities, from densely populated areas such as Drumchapel and Easterhouse, to the semi-rural villages of Eaglesham and Twechar.

-The area is home to a number of football stadia, including the National Football Stadium at Hampden, Celtic Park, Ibrox Park, and Firhill Stadium.
+The area is home to a number of football stadia, including the National Football Stadium at Hampden, Celtic Park, Ibrox Stadium, and Firhill.

 Greater Glasgow Division has thirteen Command Areas aligned with the respective local councils areas.
 Each has a dedicated Area Commander, with the responsibility for all day-to-day policing functions.